 For Students, By Students

-Society and Politics meets every Wednesday at 7pm (check TITU for specific location).
+Society and Politics meets weekly during the academic year.
 Whether you want to plan an event or just listen to others talk, anyone is welcome throughout the semester!
 Drop by a meeting to share your opinions and ideas while also hearing what your peers have to say.